defanator/mod_aclr2/README.md

 ## How it works?

 The module creates a special Apache handler hook.
-This handler must be processed after all another registered handlers, and before generating any response to the client (NGINX, in our case).
+This handler must be processed after all the other registered handlers, and before generating any response to the client (NGINX, in our case).

 First, it checks for the `X-Accel-Internal` header presence.
-If it is, and if result of the request is a regular file, module sends a special header [`X-Accel-Redirect`](http://wiki.nginx.org/X-accel#X-Accel-Redirect) back to NGINX.
-This header contains the value of `X-Accel-Internal` header combined with exact location of the file as it was determined by Apache after processing all previous hooks (mod_rewrite, .htaccess, etc).
+If this header is present, and if the result of the request is a regular file, the module sends a special header [`X-Accel-Redirect`](http://wiki.nginx.org/X-accel#X-Accel-Redirect) back to NGINX.
+This header contains the value of `X-Accel-Internal` header combined with the exact location of the file as it was determined by Apache after processing all previous hooks (mod_rewrite, .htaccess, etc).

-All requests with dynamic responces (except SSI) should never reach `mod_aclr2` handler.
-Every SSI request is redirected to core directly from `mod_aclr2` handler if INCLUDES filter was found in the output filters chain.
+All requests with dynamic responses (except SSI) should never reach `mod_aclr2` handler.
+Every SSI request is redirected to the core directly from `mod_aclr2` handler if INCLUDES filter was found in the output filters chain.

-The fact that the presence of the `X-Accel-Internal` is required allows you to control precisely when to get NGINX to serve the static file or go directly to the backend.
+The fact that the presence of the `X-Accel-Internal` is required allows you to control precisely when to make NGINX serve the static file or go directly to the backend.
+Please note that in order for NGINX to serve the static content directly, it should run as a local proxy, on the same machine as Apache and having the same access to the files on disk.

 ## Configuration directives